How to consolidate credit card debt

 Also note that to fully benefit from a 0% balance transfer card, it is important that you clear your balance before the 0% deal ends and interest kicks in.

 If you’re concerned about being able to clear your debt within that time, you could either transfer your debt again to another balance transfer card.
-Or you could take out a low APR balance transfer card that charges a low rate of interest for the life of the debt.
-This means that while you will still pay interest on your debt, the rate is likely to be lower compared to the amount you were paying before and there is no deadline by which you need to have paid off your debt in full.
+Or you could take out a low APR balance transfer card that charges a low interest rate for the life of the debt.
+This means that while you will still pay interest on your debt, the rate is likely to be lower compared to the amount you were paying before, and there is no deadline by which you need to pay off your debt in full.
 Some low interest balance transfer cards don’t charge transfer fees either.

 What are the pros and cons of balance transfers?